Lehigh Valley Silk Mills

 The Lehigh Valley Silk Mills were a collection of mills located in the Lehigh Valley region of eastern Pennsylvania in the 19th and 20th centuries.

-The industry began in 1881 and thrived throughout the Industrial Revolution.
+The industry began in 1881 and thrived throughout the Second Industrial Revolution.
 The Lehigh Valley Silk Mills also refers to a specific company that owned the Lipps & Sutton Silk Mill and Warren Mill.
 The first silk mill in the Lehigh Valley opened in 1881 and was followed by the opening of many others.
 By 1900, there were twenty-three silk establishments in the Lehigh Valley, making Pennsylvania the second largest producer of silk in the world.

 The silk industry in Pennsylvania peaked in the late 1920s due to cheap labor, mainly from immigrant workers' children and wives.
 However, after the Great Depression, increasing labor unrest and competition from other textile industries began to affect the silk industry locally and nationally.
 By 1953, Allentown had become the number one silk city in the world, but even then, the number of looms had decreased.
 At the time, only six mills continued to work with silk exclusively.
-Other mills either shut down due to bankruptcy or shifted to the production synthetic fibers.
+Other mills either shut down due to bankruptcy or shifted to the production of synthetic fibers.

 History

 As the United States entered the Gilded Age, the demand for luxurious silk clothing spiked.
 During the late 1800s silk was becoming popular with the growing middle class who wished to emulate the wealthy tycoons of the day.
 The growing industrialized American silk industry answered this demand.
 After the Civil War, an American silk industry became established in Paterson, New Jersey.
 There, the silk manufacturers relied on skilled workers, who demand good wages and working conditions.
-By 1880, new machines were changing the way silk was spun, knitted, and woven, as a result silk mill owners were looking to build new mills in areas with a large supply of low-cost labor.
+By 1880, new machines were changing the way silk was spun, knitted, and woven.
+As a result silk mill owners were looking to build new mills in areas with a large supply of low-cost labor.
 The collapse of the national railroad building boom in 1873 devastated the iron industry.
 In the wake of closing iron mills, Lehigh Valley business leaders saw an opportunity in the business of silk producers.
 They advertised the region's good railroads, secure supply of coal power, and cheap non-unionized labor.